 Unmanaged, SaaS Creates Uncontrolled Costs and Increased Risk

-In its annual State of the Cloud report, Bessemer Venture Partners states that “the cloud is eating software” and projects that by 2025, more than half of all enterprise software environments will be cloud-based.
+In its State of the Cloud report, Bessemer Venture Partners states that “the cloud is eating software” and projects that by 2025, more than half of all enterprise software environments will be cloud-based.
 The majority of these applications will be SaaS.

 But for many organizations, the growing use of SaaS-based business tools presents enormous challenges.
 Even though SaaS technology has existed for more than two decades, many organizations and teams struggle to manage this category of software effectively.

 Specifically, businesses frequently struggle to define the total cost of their organization’s investment in SaaS and to mitigate SaaS-borne risks.